Join us on

 2025 Schedule Highlights

-Workshop and Organ Recital highlighting Organ Literature Based on the Gregorian Chant and the Liturgical Year
+Workshops and Recital of Organ Literature Based on the Gregorian Chant and the Liturgical Year, A Hidden Gem,

 Sunday